 Victorian and turn-of-the-century ghost stories have a particular attraction: They need no contrivances to create places that are lonely and old, a place where bad things are kept hushed up instead of dealt with.
 From the first line, you’re put in a world with no electricity to banish darkness and no 911 to call if the darkness becomes more than you can handle.

-The narrator, Jack, has a torrid affair with the married Mrs. Wessington.
-Quickly his passion dies, his “fire of straw burnt itself out to a pitiful end,” and he tries to free himself of her.
+In 1888’s “The Phantom ’Rickshaw,” Jack Pansay has a torrid affair with the married Mrs. Wessington.
+Quickly, his passion dies, his “fire of straw burnt itself out to a pitiful end,” and he tries to free himself of her.
 But even when he brutally tells her he can’t stand her, she refuses to believe they can’t live happily ever after.
-He makes plans to marry another woman, and Mrs. Wessington becomes so distraught that she dies, as Victorians who’ve been spurned are wont to do.
+He makes plans to marry another woman, and Mrs. Wessington becomes so distraught that she dies, as Victorians who have been spurned are wont to do.
 Jack is very happy she’s dead.
-But he keeps seeing her private rickshaw around town.
-And then he sees her.
+But he keeps seeing her private rickshaw around town—and then he sees her.
 Mrs. Wessington still has love left to give, whether Jack wants it or not.

 According to Kipling biographer Andrew Lycett, the author put a fair amount of himself into the tale.
 Pansay, for example, begins by saying that his doctor told him he needed rest and fresh air; this, Lycett writes, “clearly referred to Rudyard’s physical and mental condition” when he spent time in Simla (now Shimla), India.
 Lycett also says that Pansay’s hallucinations are drawn from Kipling’s thoughts about a woman he couldn’t get off his mind: Florence Garrard, who broke up with him while he was in India, causing Kipling to throw himself into his work (something else he had in common with Pansay).
 The experience inspired Kipling’s first novel, The Light That Failed.